alibahaaa/alibahaaa/README.md

 requirements gathering, planning, grooming, architecting and designing, developing, demo, and retro.
 Team player who is detail-oriented and works well in a fast-paced environment.
 Ability to create architecture for entire project from scratch.
 The guy the iOS team has been warned about.
-- 🌱 Android Developer @ BaSalam
+- 🌱 Android Developer @ Baloot
 - 📫 alibahaabadii@gmail.com

 <!---